artem-mangilev/ngx-vflow/projects/ngx-vflow-demo/src/app/categories/examples/pages/selecting/index.md

 # {{ NgDocPage.title }}

-Nodes and edges could be selected!
+Nodes and edges can be selected!

-1. Default nodes and edges are selectable by default, just click and see that one is selected.
+1. Default nodes and edges are selectable by default; just click and see that one is selected.
-2. Custom nodes and edges are not selected by default, you need to mark element that triggers selection by `selectable` directive.
+2. Custom nodes and edges are not selectable by default, you need to mark the element that triggers selection with the `selectable` directive.

-> Both custom nodes and edges has `selected()` signal in their template context for applying styles based on this state.
+> Both custom nodes and edges have the `selected()` signal in their template context for applying styles based on this state.

 ### Disable selecting